 Open to national and international writers, entries could be sent from May 1st and closed at midnight on June 30th, 2022.

 The winner of the Fingal Poetry Prize will receive €500 with awards of €300 and €200 for 2nd and 3rd place.

 Once again, our generous sponsor is DHL Ireland.

-We look forward to receiving your entries and very much hope to be able to meet you in Skerries at the festival in September.
+We very much hope to be able to meet you in Skerries at the festival in September.

 - Open to national and international entrants, poems must be in English and not exceed 40 lines, must be the original work of a living writer and must not have been previously published, self-published, broadcast, awarded or have appeared anywhere online.

 - Poems must be typed clearly.
 The name and contact details of entrant must not appear on the poems but must instead be entered on the official entry form, along with the poems’ titles and first lines.

 - NB: Your poem(s) must be in PDF or Word format.
 No other formats will be accepted.

 - The judge’s decision is final and no correspondence will be entered into.